shorepine/amy/README.md

  * Biquad low-pass, bandpass or hi-pass filters with cutoff and resonance, can be assigned to any oscillator
  * Reverb and chorus effects, set globally
  * Stereo pan or mono operation
- * An additive partial synthesizer with an analysis front end to play back long strings of breakpoint-based sine waves, including amplitude modulated noise
+ * An additive partial synthesizer with an analysis front end to play back long strings of breakpoint-based sine waves
  * Oscillators can be specified by frequency in floating point or midi note
  * Each oscillator has 3 breakpoint generators, which can modify any combination of amplitude, frequency, duty, filter cutoff, feedback or resonance over time
  * Each oscillator can also act as an modulator to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.